-Students living on the East side (Lincoln, Conway, Hampton, and Windsor) must park on the East side only.
+Students living on the East side (Lincoln, Conway, Hampton, Windsor and Tuckerman) must park on the East side only.
 Any vehicle improperly parked along the road or on the grass/sidewalk will be subject to towing at the owner's expense.

 It is unlawful for any student, or guest to ride in the back of an open truck or be towed from a vehicle while on a skateboard, bike, etc.